haleyjerickson/PC-CodeChallenge/README.md

 # PC-CodeChallenge

 # Summary
 This is a one page app where a user inputs text and receives a data table containing products from the included JSON data file that match the user’s search.
-The results are displayed in the same page using Ajax and Handlebars.js (a templating engine).
+The results are displayed in the same page using Handlebars (a templating engine).
 They are ranked alphabetically based on the product names.

 # Additional Notes
 I tried to remove most of the redundancy in the data, so the user can search through the results more quickly.
 For example, I removed duplicates and combined the products with the same name and url together.
 I also added each url’s favicon next to their link to add to the visual experience of the app and help users be able to recognize the products at a glance.